How to Have More Energy & Feel Amazing

 Dehydration can leave you feeling drained and fatigued.
 Make sure you’re getting enough water throughout the day.

-There’s a lot of debate regarding how much water our bodies actually need.
-I try to drink half my body weight in ounces everyday and this keeps me feeling great.
+There’s much debate regarding how much water our bodies actually need.
+I try to drink half my body weight in ounces daily, which keeps me feeling great.

 4 | Eliminate Caffeine & Sugary Drinks

-Although coffee and energy drinks may give you that boost of energy you desire, they will eventually send you crashing and you’ll end up more tired than you were before you drank it.
+Although coffee and energy drinks may give you that boost of energy you desire, they will eventually send you crashing, and you’ll end up more tired than before you drank it.

 The caffeine in coffee blocks adenosine receptors.
 Adenosine is a neurotransmitter that causes fatigue.
 Although caffeine prevents your brain from receiving adenosine, it doesn’t stop your body from producing the neurotransmitter.

-Thus, when the caffeine wears off, there is a buildup of adenosine that will make you extra tired.
-Coffee can also dehydrate you which can also lead to low energy.
+Thus, when the caffeine wears off, a buildup of adenosine makes you extra tired.
+Coffee can also dehydrate you, which can lead to low energy.

-So the next time you feel like reaching for a cup of coffee or an energy drink, reach for a glass of water instead.
+So, the next time you feel like reaching for a cup of coffee or an energy drink, go for a glass of mineral-rich water instead.

 All these nutrients support the energy cycle and metabolism within your body.
-Juicing also allows nutrients to be more easily absorbed and utilized by the body.
+Juicing also allows the body to absorb and utilize nutrients more efficiently.

-Juicing aids nutrient delivery by giving our digestive system a break and enabling our bodies to reduce the energy normally demanded by our digestion.
-Which allows our bodies to use that energy for other tasks.
+Juicing aids nutrient delivery by giving our digestive system a break and enabling our bodies to reduce the energy commonly demanded by digestion.
+This allows our bodies to use that energy for other tasks.

 6 | Take Vitamins